EventStore/documentation/docs/cloud/intro/quick-start.md

 EventStoreDB offers a single sign-on (SSO) for our customers.
 Using a single account you get access to a variety of free and paid services.

-To get an account, proceed to the [Cloud console](https://discuss.eventstore.com)  where you'll the the login screen.
+To get an account, proceed to the [Cloud console](https://discuss.eventstore.com)  where you'll the login screen.
 There you get an option to sign up:

 ::: card
 ![Sign up screen](./images/discuss-signup.png)